A note on the identity module in $c=0$ CFTs: OPE and two-point functions

 where $\lambda(c)$ is a unimportant constant (which can be modified, as usual with logarithmic pairs, by a redefinition $\Psi\mapsto \Psi+\hbox{const.} \bar{A}X$).
-Note that the above structure appear in both Potts and $O(n)$ models and the corresponding logarithmic couplings are given by:
+Note that the above structure appear in both Potts and $O(n)$ models and the corresponding logarithmic couplings are given by\footnote{See section 6 of \cite{Grans-Samuelsson:2020jym} for the derivation of the logarithmic coupling for Potts ($b_{12}^{\text{Potts}}$ is given in eq.
+(94) in that reference).
+See also eqs.
+(2.34) and (2.36) of \cite{Nivesvivat:2020gdj} for the logarithmic couplings for Potts and $O(n)$.
+The definitions of logarithmic couplings in \cite{Grans-Samuelsson:2020jym} and \cite{Nivesvivat:2020gdj} are different by an overall function of $\beta$.
+Here we follow the definition of \cite{Grans-Samuelsson:2020jym}.}:

 where $\beta$ is given in \eqref{cb}, and the top field $\Psi$ in fig. \ref{gencdiamond} should be labeled $\Psi^{\text{Potts}}$ and $\Psi^{O(n)}$ respectively in the two cases.
 Below we will use $b_{12}$ and $\Psi$ as common notation for both cases and make the distinction when necessary.